cucumber/messages/testdata/README.md

 Test Data
 =========

-This folder contains (one) interesting sample to test serialization and deserialization.
+This folder contains (one) interesting samples to test serialization and deserialization.
 It covers attribute casing, enum representation, optional values and numbers.